 What are the different types in Victoria?

 In Victoria, there are many different types of Powers of Attorney.
 A General Power of Attorney is used to appoint a person to make your financial/legal decisions and is automatically cancelled if your decision making ability becomes impaired.
 An Enduring Power of Attorney can be used to appoint a person to make financial and personal decisions and continues to operate if your decision making ability becomes impaired.

 Can an Enduring POA be used to make medical decisions?

 No. In Victoria, you must appoint a medical decision maker to consent to or refuse medical treatment on your behalf.

 Why do I need an Enduring Power of Attorney?

 If there is no Enduring Power of Attorney in place, a guardianship order may need to be made to control a person's affairs.
 For most people, it's preferable to have the choice about who will act on their behalf, rather than allow that decision to be made by a Court, where the person has little say and no control over the process.
 A valid POA will help you to appoint a person that you trust to handle your affairs, instead of giving that power to the Courts.

 Does a POA have to be witnessed?

 Yes.
 An Enduring Power of Attorney must be signed by the principal in the presence of 2 witnesses.
-One must be a person eligible to witness statutory declarations.
-A full list of eligible witnesses is inlcuded with all of our documents and kits.
+A full list of eligibe witnesses is included with this kit.

 Does a POA have to registered?